xonq/mycotools/README.md

 Mycotools is a compilation of computational biology tools and database ([MycotoolsDB/MTDB](https://github.com/xonq/mycotools/blob/master/MTDB.md)) software that facilitate large-scale comparative genomics.
-MycotoolsDB dereplicates and locally assimilates all NCBI and MycoCosm (Joint Genome Institute) genomes into a database schema with uniform file curation, scalability, and automation as guiding principles.
+MycotoolsDB dereplicates and locally assimilates NCBI and MycoCosm (Joint Genome Institute) genomes into a database schema with uniform file curation, scalability, and automation as guiding principles.

-- Database initialization is as simple as `mtdb u --init <DIR>`
+- Database initialization: `mtdb u --init <DIR>`
-- `mtdb u --update` brings the database to the current date
+- Database updating: `mtdb u --update`
-- The MycotoolsDB (MTDB) uniformly curates the numerous iterations of the `gff` into a consistent standard
+- The MycotoolsDB (MTDB) uniformly curates GenBank/MycoCosm and local `gff` formats into a consistent standard
-- The `.mtdb` database format enables swift transitions from analyses with datasets of 100,000s genomes to as few as a lineage of interest
+- The `.mtdb` database format is a uniform input for analyses with 100,000s to as few as a single genome
-- Mycotools [software suite](https://github.com/xonq/mycotools/blob/master/USAGE.md) includes modules to automate routine-complex comparative genomics
+- Mycotools [software suite](https://github.com/xonq/mycotools/blob/master/USAGE.md) includes modules to automate routine-complex comparative genomics, such as phylogenetic analysis

 <p align="center">
     <img